-Speciality Programs and Placements
+Specialty Programs and Placements

-The Practicum Office supports specialty programs that may have different requirements in addition to the typical practicum placement.
+During the pre-placement phase, students should consider whether they are interested in pursuing a specialty placement.
+The Practicum Office supports specialty programs that may have different requirements in addition to the standard practicum placement.
 If you are interested in one of the programs below please indicate this in your practicum application.
+It is prohibited to combine 2 specialty program placements congruently.